Recommended for long-term investors who are looking for great ETF and mutual fund offers

 |US stock index options||$17.0||$6.5||$0.0|

-The options fees comprise a flat and a volume-based fee: $7 per trade plus $1 per contract.
+The options fees include a flat and a volume-based fee: $7 per trade plus $1 per contract.

 Vanguard has low non-trading fees.
 It charges no inactivity and account fees.

-The account opening is fully digital and user-friendly.
-There is also no minimum account balance.
-However, the account opening and verification takes a bit longer, 2-3 business days.
+Account opening is fully digital and user-friendly.
+There is no minimum account balance.
+However, the account opening and verification process is slow, around 2-3 business days.

 |• Fully digital||• Slow account opening time|